-- (a) markets in that third country are subject to authorization and to effective supervision and enforcement on an ongoing basis; - (b) markets have clear and transparent rules regarding admission of securities to trading so that such securities are capable of being traded in a fair, orderly and efficient manner, and are freely negotiable; - (c) security issuers are subject to periodic and ongoing information requirements ensuring a high level of investor protection; - (d) market transparency and integrity are ensured by preventing market abuse in the form of insider dealing and market manipulation. - 3.
-Articles 8 and 12 shall not apply to the activities of a natural or legal person when, acting as an authorised primary dealer pursuant to an agreement with an issuer of sovereign debt, it is dealing as principal in a financial instrument in relation to primary or secondary market operations relating to the sovereign debt.
+- (a) markets are subject to authorisation and to effective supervision and enforcement on an ongoing basis; - (b) markets have clear and transparent rules regarding admission of securities to trading so that such securities are capable of being traded in a fair, orderly and efficient manner, and are freely negotiable; - (c) security issuers are subject to periodic and ongoing information requirements ensuring a high level of investor protection; - (d) market transparency and integrity are ensured by preventing market abuse in the form of insider dealing and market manipulation.

-- 4. Articles 5, 7 and 12 shall not apply to a natural or legal person when it enters into a short sale of a security or has a net short position in relation to the carrying out of a stabilisation under Chapter III of Commission Regulation (EC) No 2273/2003 implementing Directive 2003/6/EC as regards exemptions for buy-back programmes and stabilisation of financial instruments. - 5.
-The exemption referred to in paragraph 1 shall only apply where the natural or legal person concerned has first notified the competent authority of its home Member State, in writing, that they intend to make use of the exemption.
+- 3. Articles 8, 12a and 12b shall not apply to the activities of a natural or legal person when, acting as an authorised primary dealer pursuant to an agreement with an issuer of sovereign debt, it is dealing as principal in a financial instrument in relation to primary or secondary market operations relating to the sovereign debt. - 4.
+Articles 5, 7, 12, 12a and 12b shall not apply to a natural or legal person when it enters into a short sale of a security or has a net short position in relation to the carrying out of a stabilisation under Chapter III of Commission Regulation (EC) No 2273/2003 implementing Directive 2003/6/EC as regards exemptions for buy-back programmes and stabilisation of financial instruments. - 5.
+The exemption referred to in paragraph 1 shall only apply where the natural or legal person concerned has first notified the competent authority of its home Member State, in writing that they intend to make use of the exemption.
 The notification shall be made not less than thirty calendar days before the natural or legal person first intends to use the exemption. - 5a.
 The exemption referred to in paragraph 3 shall only apply where the authorised primary dealer has first notified the relevant competent authority in relation to sovereign debt concerned, in writing that they intend to make use of the exemption.
-The notification shall be made not less than thirty calendar days before the natural or legal person first intends to use the exemption. - 6.
-The competent authority referred to in paragraphs 5 and 5a may prohibit the use of the exemption if it considers that the natural or legal person does not satisfy the conditions of the exemption. - Any prohibition shall be imposed within the thirty calendar day period referred to in the first subparagraph or subsequently if the competent authority becomes aware that there have been any changes in the circumstances of the natural or legal person so that they no longer satisfy the conditions. - 7.
-A third country entity that is not authorised in the Union shall send the notification referred to in paragraphs 5 and 5a to the competent authority of the main trading venue in the Union in which it trades.
+The notification shall be made not less than thirty calendar days before the natural or legal person acting as authorised primary dealer first intends to use the exemption. - 6.
+The competent authority referred to in paragraphs 5 and 5a may prohibit the use of the exemption if it considers that the natural or legal person does not satisfy the conditions of the exemption.
+Any prohibition shall be imposed within the thirty calendar day period referred to in paragraphs 5 or 5a or subsequently if the competent authority becomes aware that there have been changes in the circumstances of the natural or legal person so that they no longer satisfy the conditions of the exemption.